ars2240/asdHBTucker/README.md

     1. Ensure logisticReg.m or logisticRegPCA.m loads the right .mat file
     2. If, running ogisticRegPCA.m, adjust nPCs (number of principal components) in line 23
-    2. Run logisticReg.m or logisticRegPCA.m
+    3. Run logisticReg.m or logisticRegPCA.m
-    3. Output will be in command line
+    4. Output will be in command line

 Classification (Python):
     Required data files: asdHBTucker*.mat (output of Tensor decomposition) Required packages: matplotlib, numpy, scipy, sklearn, xgboost (for gbm.py only)

+    1. Make create a /plot/ folder (if one does not exist
-    1. Ensure gbm.py, logistic_reg.py, logistic_feature_select.py, or svm.py loads the right .mat file
+    2. Ensure gbm.py, logistic_reg.py, logistic_feature_select.py, or svm.py loads the right .mat file
-    2. Adjust any settings (number of features, regression factors, depth, and/or # of estimators
+    3. Adjust any settings (number of features, regression factors, depth, and/or # of estimators
-    2. Run gbm.py, logistic_reg.py, logistic_feature_select.py, or svm.py
+    4. Run gbm.py, logistic_reg.py, logistic_feature_select.py, or svm.py
-    3. Output will be in command line
+    5. Output will be in command line

 Files: